 If you’re looking for a holiday by the sea, a drive along the coast will take you past numerous sleepy fishing villages and beautiful beaches.
 According to several dive operators, East Timor reputedly has some of the best diving sites in the world.

-Like many popular diving sites, ‘K41′ (located 41 kilometres east of Dili) is barely an hour’s drive to a diver’s paradise.
+Like many popular diving sites, ‘K41′ (located 41 kilometers east of Dili) is barely an hour’s drive to a diver’s paradise.
 The crystal clear waters reveal an amazing underwater display of pristine flora and fauna.
-Divers report regular sightings of a variety of sharks and sting rays, even the Dugong, a marine mammal at risk of extinction.
+Divers report regular sightings of a variety of sharks and stingrays, even the Dugong, a marine mammal at risk of extinction.
 Pods of whales and dolphins also make an occasional appearance.